Annual Meeting Attendee Policies

 - Registrations are for the specific individual registered and are not transferable.

-- False certification of individuals as paid Annual Meeting attendees, misuse of login information or any method of assisting unauthorized persons to gain access to any Annual Meeting event is prohibited.
+- False certification of individuals as paid Annual Meeting attendees, misuse of login information or any method of assisting unauthorized persons to gain access to any Annual Meeting event or content is prohibited.

 - Inappropriate or unauthorized conduct, or access to or use of content or information related to the Annual Meeting, including but not limited to its sessions, Exhibit Hall, networking activities, faculty, exhibitors or attendees, are prohibited.